roura356a/justlazy/README.md

 <span data-src="default/image" data-alt="some alt text"
       data-srcset="small/image 600w, big/image 1000w"
       data-title="some title" data-error-handler="some handler"
-      class="perezoso-placeholder">
+      class="lazyload-placeholder">
 </span>
 ```
-As you can see, the default lazy loading spinner is provided by the `perezoso-placeholder` class.

 ### 2. Register event
 There are three possiblities to trigger the lazy loading of the image(s).

-The most comfortable one registers an event listener for all placeholders with a specific css class (e.g. `perezoso-placeholder`).
+The most comfortable one registers an event listener for all placeholders with a specific css class (e.g. `lazyload-placeholder`).
 The images will be loaded automatically if they become visible.
 The parameters are the `css-class` as string and optional `options`.
 ```
 Perezoso.registerLazyLoadByClass(css-class[, options]);
 ```